mrucker/kpirl-kla/README.md

 ## KPIRL-KLA

-This repository implements two new RL/IRL algorithms and compares them to existing RL/IRL algorithms across three different problem domains.
+This repository implements several RL and IRL algorithm via a consistent interface.

+Three example problem "domains" utilizing the algorithms are included in the project for demonstration.

+The "huge" domain corresponds to the experiments and models described in the original KPIRL/KLA ([paper](https://arxiv.org/abs/2002.10904))

 ## Installation